KibouAkari/Security_pipeline_Owasp/README.md

 # 🔐 CI/CD Security Pipeline with OWASP ZAP & GitHub ActionsAdd commentMore actions

-This project demonstrates a simple and secure CI/CD pipeline for a web application using Docker Compose and GitHub Actions.
+This project demonstrates a secure and automated CI/CD pipeline for scanning a vulnerable web application using Docker Compose and GitHub Actions.
 A key part of the pipeline is the integration of [OWASP ZAP](https://www.zaproxy.org/), an open-source security scanner, which automatically scans the deployed app for common vulnerabilities.

 ## 🧱 Project Structure

-- **Web Application** – A lightweight sample app running in a container.
+- **OWASP Juice Shop** – A deliberately insecure web application used for security testing.
-- **Docker Compose** – Manages the local multi-container environment.
+- **Docker Compose** – Manages the multi-container environment for Juice Shop and ZAP.
-- **GitHub Actions** – Automates build, test, and security scans.
+- **GitHub Actions** – Automates testing and security scans on every push or pull request.
 - **OWASP ZAP** – Performs automated vulnerability scans during the CI/CD process.

 ## 🚀 How It Works

 1. **Development**
-   - The app is developed and tested locally using Docker Compose.
+   - The app is deployed automatically via GitHub Actions.
    - Source code is managed with Git and hosted on GitHub.

 2. **CI/CD Pipeline**
-   - On each `push` or `pull request`, GitHub Actions triggers a pipeline.
+   - On each push or pull request, GitHub Actions triggers two workflows:
-   - The pipeline builds the Docker containers and starts the app.
+      - cicd.yml: Runs basic Python tests and linting.
+      - zap_scan.yaml: Starts Juice Shop and ZAP via Docker Compose and performs a security scan.
-   - OWASP ZAP runs a security scan against the app endpoint.
+   - OWASP ZAP scans the Juice Shop instance at http://juice-shop:3000.
-   - A scan report is generated and stored as an artifact in the workflow.
+   - Scan reports are generated and stored as a zip folder under GitHub Actions artifacts.

 3. **Security Scanning**
    - OWASP ZAP checks for: